Boobae-Vivian/DATA-CLEANING/README.md

 1. Standardization
    - Standardize column names by capitalizing all letters to ensure consistency in formatting
    - Identify and rename columns with lengthy and unclear names
-   - Identify and correct inconsistencies in data formats (e.g., date formats, text casing, categorical values, numerical values).
+   - Identify and correct inconsistencies in data formats.
 3. Handling Missing Data
    - Detect and handle any missing values in the dataset.
 4. Duplicate Handling